 Aaron is a co-founder of Pluralsight where he serves as the Chief Executive Officer.
 Aaron has spent years developing course materials and teaching professional developers throughout the world.
 He has presented at many popular developer conferences like PDC, TechEd, and VSLive!
 Microsoft recognized Aaron as an MVP in the "Connected Systems" developer community for eight years.
 Aaron has written numerous books, articles, and whitepapers including the Essential XML Quick Reference (Addison Wesley, 2001), Essential XML (Addison Wesley, 2000), and his popular columns in MSDN Magazine.
-Aaron lives in Utah with his wife Monica and five children Michelle, Michael, Nathan, Gisela, and Emma.

 David Liu is a self-taught programmer whose dreams came true when he became a Salesforce Technical Architect at Google.
 Now, David dreams of inspiring the next generation of Salesforce developers.
 He’s a two-time Salesforce MVP winner and runs SFDC99.com, the world’s most popular Salesforce blog.
 David has been a close partner with Salesforce throughout his career, often speaking and developing content for Dreamforce, Trailhead, webinars, user groups, and the official Salesforce developer website.